shepherdp/SAFyR_dev/README.md

 * List       (LST)
 * Map        (MAP)

+Variables can also be instances of functions or custom structs.
 Initializing a variable works very similarly to other languages:

     a = 5              ; a is an integer with value 5
     b = 10.            ; b is a float with value 10.0